alexissfry/beautiful-jekyll/_posts/2020-12-06-hospital-lab.md

 I ended up finding that New York county has the most hospital beds per person.
 Not surprising :( (but I guess this data is from 2018/2019)

 ### Logistics
 In terms of who I worked with, I worked through code and errors in a breakout room with Alex, David, Lucca, and Ethan on Thursday.
 I asked Harry questions and checked my final answer for the county with the most hospital beds with him as well.
 I answered a few of Aidan's questions about creating the csv file.
+During this lab, I learned alot about trial and error with APIs, and I improved my ability to clean and standarize data and how to then analyze it by rearranging the data into structures that will be easy to analyze given the overarching targetpoint.